ccasad/kbc-mobile2/README.md

 #### Account
+* Create basic form to update name, email and password
 * Allow user to change gender
+* Allow user to add birthday (show text that reason for bday is to help show how you may compare with others in your age group)
+* Allow user to add profile photo
+* Allow user to choose the color of the app (same green but maybe allow user to pick their color)?

 #### Admin Tools
 * Allow to pick a user and see all their Stats